My thoughts how to better manage a Videogame Backlog

 - Backlog.
 Any game I want to play goes onto this list.

 - Play next.
-This is a list of the games I ‘most’ want to play next and will prioritise.
+These are the high priority games I ‘most’ want to really play.

 - Playing.
 Anything I’m currently playing.
 Will try to be ruthless and keep this to a minimum.